charlesRmajor/base-expo-native-project/README.md

 * add general update build instructions to this readme
 * other instructions/troubleshooting notes from my build docs?
 * separate out iOS/Android studio instructions above
-* add table of contents to this readme
+* add table of contents to this readme -- improve Readme & Tutorial formatting
-* Setup ViewController types:
-    * swipeable tutorial/wizard style
-    * nested hierarchies
-    * standardize passing navigation links (redux state)
 * add instructions for cloning this repo, getting cocoapods, more detail using yarn, etc.
     * using your own in app purchases
     * stripping out un-needed code
 * add default fallbacks for styled components

-* change theme in app:
-    * add other themes
-    * fix app icon

-* Expo-Project:
-    * add expo-based notifications (maybe?)
-    * live theme update from in-app
-    * language override
-    * more elegant way to handle expo/native builds (different app.json files)

 * In App Purchases:
     * RN: get IAP purchase options dynamically:
         * iOS: must load product IDs from server to query App Store